ngParty/ng-metadata/README.md

 It leads you, to to write **clean and component driven** style code without complicated DDO definition API.

 Behind the scenes it uses ES7 decorators extended by Typescript( which adds method parameter decorators etc...)
-> parameter deorators are now at stage-0 in TC39, so probably it will be soon available in **Babel** so you can use all this goodness with ES6 if you prefer pure JS
+> parameter decorators are now at stage-0 in TC39, so probably it will be soon available in **Babel** so you can use all this goodness with ES6 if you prefer pure JS

 ![ng-metadata logo](assets/logo/ngMetadata.png)